osgeo-oceania/foss4g-sotm-oceania-2023/src/documents/attend.md

 Here's all you need to know to attend FOSS4G SotM Oceania 2023 in Auckland.<br />
 > Watch this space for information updates.<br />

-# Venue #
-This year, we welcome you to the FOSS4G SoTM Oceania at the [Auckland University of Technology (AUT)](https://www.aut.ac.nz/) who have kindly sponsored our conference.
 # Register #
 Get in and register early!
 There are several registration levels available and we do have Travel Grants available if you need some extra help to attend - read more about them [here](travel grant link).